dapphub/dapple/README.md

 IPFS
 ====

 Package publishing and installation is done via IPFS.
-By default, Dapple uses a gateway.
-To change the IPFS gateway it uses, edit your ~/.dapplerc file.
+By default, Dapple tries to connect to a local IPFS instance.
+To change its IPFS connection settings, edit your ~/.dapplerc file.

 Publishing Packages